Botulism is a potentially deadly illness that is caused by a toxin produced by specific bacteria.

 nerve conduction tests.

 The most serious complication is respiratory failure.
 Treatment aims to maintain adequate oxygen supply.
-This may require a ventilator and close monitoring in an intensive care unit.
+This may require mechanical ventilation and close monitoring in an intensive care unit.

 IV fluids or feeding through a tube may also be necessary.

 If treatment begins early, an antitoxin can stop the paralysis from progressing and may shorten symptoms.